-Assisted Living in Wisconsin
+Assisted Living Placement in Wisconsin

 Assisted Living vs. Nursing Home

 As people age and need care that can no longer be provided by loved ones, assisted living is frequently the best option.
-The goal of assisted living is to keep people as independent as possible in a homelike environment.
+The goal of these programs is to keep people as independent as possible in a homelike environment.
 Most people, as they age, have personal care needs, rather than medical needs.
 They need help dressing, grooming, and taking the correct medications on time.
 They need housekeeping and meals prepared for them.
 These are the types of care that can be provided in assisted living.
 Over the years, people have come to recognize that the assisted living environment is really a better place for someone to live out their lives.
 A nursing home is more commonly utilized when someone needs rehabilitation after a fall or an illness, or when someone has medical needs that require the skill of a nurse or doctor.
 Anymore, very few people need skilled nursing facilities for their long term care.

 - Is a nursing home the best option?

 - Can assisted living provide the care my loved one needs?